Frank Finlay: Personal life and honours

 Finlay met his future wife Doreen Shepherd when both belonged to Farnworth Little Theatre.
 They had three children, lived in Shepperton, Middlesex.
 She died in 2005 aged 79.
-As a Roman Catholic, Finlay became a member of the British Catholic Stage Guild (now the Catholic Association of Performing Arts).
+As a Catholic, Finlay became a member of the British Catholic Stage Guild (now the Catholic Association of Performing Arts).
 Finlay was made a Commander of the Order of the British Empire in the New Year's Honours of 1984 and an honorary doctor of the University of Bolton in 2009.

 Death

 Finlay died on 30 January 2016 at his home in Weybridge, Surrey, aged 89, from heart failure.